williamkoller/kafka-stream-processor/README.md

-# KafkaStreamLogger
+# Kafka Stream Processor

-KafkaStreamLogger is a simple yet powerful application for producing and consuming messages using Apache Kafka.
+Kafka Stream Processor is a simple yet powerful application for producing and consuming messages using Apache Kafka.
 It includes logging functionality to track the flow of data and handle errors effectively.

 ## Table of Contents